 One of the most significant benefits of sensory enrichment is its impact on a dog’s physical health.
 Sensory activities such as walking on different surfaces, playing with different textures, and exploring new scents and sounds can help improve a dog’s balance, coordination, and proprioception.
 These activities can also help keep a dog’s joints and muscles healthy and flexible.

 Sensory enrichment can also have a positive impact on a dog’s mental health.
 Dogs who are exposed to a variety of sensory experiences are less likely to become bored or anxious, as their minds are constantly engaged and stimulated.
-Sensory activities can help reduce stress and anxiety in dogs, which is especially important for dogs who are prone to separation anxiety or other types of anxiety-related behaviors.
+Sensory activities can help reduce stress and anxiety in dogs, which is especially important for dogs who are prone to separation anxiety or other types of anxiety-related behaviours.

 Overall, sensory enrichment is an essential part of a dog’s overall health and wellbeing.
 By providing dogs with a variety of sensory experiences, we can help keep their minds and bodies active, engaged, and healthy.